 The United States Veteran's Health Administration (VHA) is the "largest integrated healthcare system, providing care at 1,240 facilities, including 170 medical centers and 1,061 outpatient sites of care of varying complexity (VHA outpatient clinics), serving 9 million enrolled veterans each year" [1].
-For FY2019, the VHA will maintain more than 315,000 full-time equivalents and a budget (both mandatory and discretionary with stepped down administrative costs) estimated to be nearly \$98 billion [2].
-The organization's mission is to "Honor America's Veterans by providing exceptional health care that improves their health and well-being" [3].
-Unfortunately, the VHA's recent and historical problems with mismanagement, reporting falsification, and preventable deaths have made it "exceptional" in unfortunate ways [4].
+For FY2019, the VHA will maintain more than 315,000 full-time equivalents and a budget (both mandatory and discretionary with stepped down administrative costs) estimated to be nearly \$98 billion [2].The organization's mission is to "Honor America's Veterans by providing exceptional health care that improves their health and well-being" [3].
+Unfortunately, the VHA's recent and historical problems with mismanagement, reporting falsification, and preventable deaths have made it "exceptional" in unfortunate ways.
+This problem has been characterized as "system-wide" by Concerned Veterans of America [4].
 These recent problems provide the United States an opportunity to evaluate alternatives that provide veterans cost-effective and quality-centered health services.
 This policy analysis paper identifies the VHA system problems and ongoing policy interventions, evaluates possible additional policy interventions by drawing from other systems external and internal to the US, analyzes these possible interventions against developed criterion, and leverages utility matrices to evaluate them.